 The RESCAM inter-university Creation, Arts and Media Network of doctoral schools is governed by an agreement between 18 French universities.

-Administrative Management: Federative Research Structure Creation team, Université Grenoble Alpes at the MaCI
+Administrative management: Virginie Meunier and the Federative Research Structure Creation team, Université Grenoble Alpes at the MaCI

 Grazia Giacco is a musician, musicologist and HDR teacher-researcher in music and musicology at the University of Strasbourg (INSPÉ).
 She also teaches since 2017 at the Higher Academy of Music of the HEAR (Haute école des arts du Rhin).
 Her research focuses on research-creation, analysis and aesthetics of 20th and 21st century music, and on the pedagogy of artistic creation.
 A member of UR 3402 ACCRA (Contemporary Approaches to Artistic Reflection and Creation), she has been coordinator since 2018 of Axis 1 (“The Factory of the Arts”) and of the research group “Research-creation and didactic methodologies in the arts and technology.”
 She will continue the work of this group for the next five years (“Research-creation in arts and design.
 Epistemologies, methodologies, didactic approaches”).
 She is a co-founder and member of CREAT (Creation, Research, Teaching in the Arts and Technology), an interdisciplinary research laboratory of the Haute École Pédagogique, HEP Vaud (Lausanne).
 She co-directs the collection “CREArTe” (EME éditions, Louvain-la-Neuve), dedicated to research conducted in and through the practice of arts and technology.
 Deputy director and then director of the ED 520 des Humanités (2018-2021, University of Strasbourg), she contributed to the development of a collective reflection on theses in research-creation.
 A member of several thesis and HDR juries, she currently directs four theses, including one in “Musical Interpretation and Creation”, in partnership with the HEAR in Strasbourg.
 Since January 2022, she has been a member of the scientific committee of the “Recherche-création” collection published by Hermann, directed by Marie Bourjea (PR in modern and contemporary French literature at the Université Paul-Valéry, Montpellier).